alugili/NotificationsService/README.md

-# Notifications Service Code Management System Extension
+# Notifications Service for the Code Management System - an Extension for the SDK Fix Check-in

 ## Motiviation
 Todo: need more discussion!